xy137/jikan-node/readme.md

 # Jikan-node

-Jikan-node is a node wrapper for the unofficial MAL api, Jikan
+Jikan-node is a node (and javascript) wrapper for the unofficial MAL api, Jikan

 Link to API: https://jikan.docs.apiary.io/

-Link to genre IDs : https://jikan.moe/docs#advanced-search-genre-constants
+Link to genre IDs : https://jikan.docs.apiary.io/#reference/0/search

 ## Installation